HazardDede/pnp/docs/source/usage/console.rst

       Pull 'n' Push.
 Runs or checks the given CONFIGFILE

     Options:
-      -c, --check                     Only check the given config file and do not run it.
+      -c, --check                     Only check the given config file but does not run it.

       --log FILE                      Specify logging configuration to load.